 The Circumvesuviana line is swarming with suspicious characters.
 The train has large, automatic doors on both sides.
 A man steps into the train, standing in the doorway as the doors start to close.
 A fellow passenger believes that they man is having trouble boarding and reaches out to assist the man.
 Just then the man reaches out and snatches the watch off the man next to you and disappears as the doors close and the train departs.

 If you decide to rent a car in Naples and someone motions for you to pull over - do not pull over – stay in the car, carjacking has become popular in the area.
-It is also possible that someone may rear-end your car, resulting in you leaving your car, and someone stealing it.
+It is also possible that someone may rear-end your car, resulting in you exiting your car, and then someone stealing it.

 Be wary of men who try to collect a fee for parking on public streets – however if you do not pay, you may find damages to your car once you return.
 It is probably best to find another area to park.